tellery7261/tellery7261.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an 18 year old college student enrolled in [Conestoga College](https://www.conestogac.on.ca)'s Computer Programming and Analysis program.
-My main interests Object-Oriented Programming and GUI Programming.
 About Me
 ======
 I am an 18 year old college student enrolled in [Conestoga College](https://www.conestogac.on.ca)'s Computer Programming and Analysis program.
-My main interests are Object-Oriented Programming and GUI Programming.
+My main interests Object-Oriented Programming and GUI Programming.

 Skills
 ------